Have you ever been jealous of where someone gets their acne?

 Your right cheek, on the other hand, is more connected to your lungs.
 For breakouts on the right side, take a look at what you’re inhaling, whether it’s an excess of pollution or a pack a day.

 But before you discount any other acne-causing possibilities, you should know that face mapping doesn’t have a foundation in science.
-In fact, there are even different face mapping resources that claim certain areas of the face mean totally different things.
+There are even different face mapping resources that claim certain areas of the face mean different things.
 So, take that with a grain of salt.

 Your phone goes everywhere with you.
 You take it into the bathroom, set it down on public, unsanitized surfaces, and touch it after you’ve turned a doorknob.
 But it also ends up sitting on your dining table and pressed up against your face!